telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Adding New Rules

-You can use a captured session entry to quicly mock client or server behavior.
+You can use a captured session entry to quickly mock client or server behavior.
 For similar cases, you can use the session URL alongside the [**Rules** tab]({%slug rules-general%}).
 Creating rules allows you to test complex scenarios and various mock responses.

 To add a new rule: